Updated June 29, 2023

 1. Environmental Engineering

-This sub-discipline focuses on finding ways to conserve densely populated areas and prevent pollution from affecting the natural world.
-Environmental engineers analyse and develop solutions to a wide range of environmental problems.
-Solid waste treatment and management, water source purification, air quality improvement and other tasks fall under their purview.
-A solid understanding of atmospheric sciences and hydrology is required to succeed in this field.
+This sub-discipline focuses on conserving densely populated areas and preventing pollution from affecting the natural world.
+Environmental engineers analyze and develop solutions to a wide range of environmental problems.
+Solid waste treatment and management, water source purification, air quality improvement, and other tasks fall under their purview.
+To succeed in this field requires a solid understanding of atmospheric sciences and hydrology.

 2. Geotechnical Engineering

 Geotechnical Engineering is another essential civil engineering branch.
 They examine the rock and soil in an area where a civil structure is either already standing or is planned to be built in the future, and they perform analyses.
 To design structures and buildings safely, these engineers must be well-versed in soil science, material science, and the mechanics and hydraulics involved.

 3. Transportation Engineering

 As a civil engineering discipline, transportation engineering continues to be one of the most influential.
 They design, build and maintain all public transportation systems worldwide, including roads, rail lines (including commuter trains), ports and airports.

 Through these initiatives, they aim to improve overall traffic flow, reduce traffic congestion, and reduce the risk of accidents occurring as much as possible.
 Alternatively, a new system can be designed or an existing system modified.
 As a result, engineers must consider various factors, such as the new system’s economic, political, and ethical impact.